swarnava-96/Movie/README.md

 # Movie-Recommender-with-Sentiment

-A Content Based Recommender System that recommends movies similar to the movie user likes and analyses the sentiments on the reviews given by other users for that movie.
+A Content Based Recommender System that recommends Hollywood movies similar to the movie user likes and analyses the sentiments on the reviews given by other users for that movie.

 ## Datasets-
 1. https://www.kaggle.com/carolzhangdc/imdb-5000-movie-dataset